mbcalli/bdst/README.md

-Directory used for my Biomedical Data Standards and Terms.
+Directory used for my Biomedical Data Standards and Terms class.